christosgalano/christosgalano.github.io/_drafts/chestertons-fence.md

 ---
 title: "Chesterton's Fence"
-excerpt: "Before dismantling existing systems or rules, ask why they were created.
-Chesterton's Fence teaches the value of understanding the purpose behind structures before making changes."
+excerpt: "Before replacing legacy systems or eliminating long-standing processes, it's essential to understand why they exist.
+Chesterton's Fence reminds us that behind every structure—no matter how outdated it seems—there may be a valuable reason.
+In enterprise tech, sustainable innovation starts with thoughtful, informed change."
 tagline: "Understand before you change"
 header:
   overlay_color: "#24292f"